 Measuring Customer Satisfaction: Essential Metrics and Implementation Tips

-In today’s competitive landscape, businesses prioritize optimizing the customer experience (CX) to minimize churn and boost customer lifetime value.
+In today’s competitive landscape, businesses prioritize optimizing the customer experience (CX) to minimize churn and boost customer lifetime value (CLV or LTV).
 Measuring customer satisfaction is a critical element of CX strategies, as it:

 • Identifies areas for improvement as well as individual touchpoints.